-4) If you chose "Start With Arguments" in the above step, enter the key and value in the Start Lua Script dialog.
+4. If you chose "Start With Arguments" in the above step, enter the key and value in the Start Lua Script dialog.

-- 5) Click Start. - 6) The script output will be shown in the Script Output section.
+- 5. Click Start. - 6.
+The script output will be shown in the Script Output section. - If needed, click Clear to delete the existing output data.